fragonib/elixir-hackerrank/README.md

 # elixir-hackerrank

-Practice with exercises in elexir from HackerRank
+Practice exercises from HackerRank in elexir language